Fakecrafter/2d-rpg/README.md

-A pokemon-like 2D rpg written in (i have no idea).
+A pokemon-like 2D rpg written in Go with ebiten.